Frequently Asked Questions

 Making an appointment:

-You can either book online by clicking here or email Georgina at firstname.lastname@example.org outlining a brief reason to engage with psychological treatment.
-She will then contact you within 48 hours either via email to identify whether (1) your concerns are within her scope of knowledge and treatment skills.
-If it is deemed that another psychologist or service will be more appropriate, she will recommend alternatives.
+You can either book online by clicking here or email our administration support, Emma, at email@example.com outlining a brief reason to engage with psychological treatment.
+She will then contact you within 5 working days via email or phone to identify whether your concerns are within Georgina's scope of knowledge and treatment skills.
+If it is deemed that another psychologist or service will be more appropriate, alternatives will be recommended.

 Pricing and Medicare Rebates (Updated July 2021):